itschasa/speedrr/README.md

 Please report any bugs in the <a href="https://github.com/itschasa/speedrr/issues">Issues</a> section.

 ## Feature Suggestions
 Got an idea for the project?
-Sugges it <a href="https://github.com/itschasa/speedrr/issues">here</a>!
+Suggest it <a href="https://github.com/itschasa/speedrr/issues">here</a>!